 c:\program files\ke5fx\gpib>satrace 18 -reps:100 -point:500 >temp.txtwill read 100 successive traces from the analyzer at GPIB address 18, point-sample them to generate 500 (Hz,dBm) value pairs for each trace, and write the resulting comma-separated value lists to the file temp.txt.

 For more details on trace resampling, see the FAQ ("How do the trace-resampling options in SATRACE and SSM work?").

 Release 1.01 of 25-Jul-08

-By default, the following utilities are installed with the rest of the GPIB Toolkit executables in the C:\Program Files\KE5FX\GPIB directory.
+By default, the following utilities are installed with the rest of the GPIB Toolkit executables in the installation directory, normally C:\Program Files\KE5FX\GPIB or C:\Program Files (x86)\KE5FX\GPIB.
 In most cases you can obtain usage notes by running each program with no command-line arguments.

 PARSE.EXE is a simple command-line utility that allows you to inspect HP-GL files by dumping their instructions to stdout.